Adrenal insufficiency is a condition that occurs when the adrenal glands do not produce enough of certain hormones, including cortisol.

 An adrenal crisis requires emergency treatment.
 Without medical intervention, the condition can become life threatening.

 Addison’s disease is the result of severe damage to the adrenal cortex, which surrounds the adrenal glands.

 The damage is usually due to an autoimmune reaction.
 This is where the body’s immune system mistakenly attacks its own healthy tissues.
 It is the cause of around

 It is still unclear what triggers this autoimmune reaction.
 The reaction is more common following surgery or any major stressor.
 It can also affect people living with HIV due to adverse effects from medications, secondary cancers, or acquiring an infection.

 - tumors or infections

 - pituitary surgery

 - brain injuries

-Most cases of tertiary adrenal insufficiency occur after a person suddenly stops a long course of corticosteroid use.
+Most cases of tertiary adrenal insufficiency occur after a person

 This is because corticosteroids increase cortisol in the body.
 Long-term use causes the hypothalamus to make less CRH.
 After stopping corticosteroid use, the hypothalamus needs time to start producing enough CRH again.